|

 - 4. In the course of the discussion, candidates may be recommended for

-Kingdom awards other than the Order of the Laurel; it is not the responsibility
+Kingdom awards other than the Order of the Laurel; it is not the

-Order are encouraged, however, to make recommendations to the Crown regarding
+Companions of the Order are encouraged, however, to make

-other Orders as they see fit.
+recommendations to the Crown regarding other Orders as they see fit.

 D. Reconsideration of Recommendations.
-Once the Order has made a recommendation
+Once the Order has

-reverse the decision to elevate a candidate, whether or not the candidate
+the recommendation or reverse the decision to elevate a candidate,

-has been informed of the Crown's intention.
-Should a Companion of the
+intention.
+Should a Companion of the Order discover sufficient reason

-must request that the Crown take such action.
+to reconsider the recommendation, they must request that the Crown take

 - 1. Recommendation rejected without cause.

 - - a.
-Should the Crown decide not to act upon the Order's recommendation,
+Should the Crown decide not to act upon the Order's

-reasons, the Secretary shall inform the succeeding Monarchs of the recommendation.
+personal or unstated reasons, the Secretary shall inform the succeeding

 - - b.
 Should four (4) succeeding Monarchs decide not to act upon the